 The following are some simple steps you can take to protect yourself from COVID-19 and other illnesses in the community:

-- checking in on older relatives or vulnerable people over the phone, to make sure they have everything they need.
+- checking in on older relatives or vulnerable people to make sure they have everything they need.

-- talking to friends, whānau and neighbours over the phone to see how they are and if they need support.
+- talking to friends, whānau and neighbours to see how they are and if they need support.

-- dropping essential supplies, like food or medications, to those at home.
-You can leave them at the door.
+- dropping essential supplies, like food or medications, to those at risk or are at home.